msobjdump

 1. Install the msobjdump tool.

-The tool is released with the CANN software package.
-For details about how to install the CANN software package, see Environment Preparation.
-The default path is ${INSTALL_DIR}/tools/msobjdump, where Replace ${INSTALL_DIR} with the CANN component directory.
+The tool is released with the CANN package.
+(For details about how to install the CANN package, see Environment Setup).
+The default path is ${INSTALL_DIR}/tools/msobjdump.
+Replace ${INSTALL_DIR} with the CANN component directory.
 For example, if the installation is performed by the root user, the default file storage path is /usr/local/Ascend/cann.

 2. Set environment variables.